medialab/xan/docs/cmd/separate.md

                            By default, all possible splits are made.
     --into <column-names>  Specify names for the new columns created by the splits.
-If not provided, new columns will be named split1, split2, etc. If used with --max, the number of names provided must be equal or lower than <n>.
+If not provided, new columns will be named before the original column name ('text' column will be separated into 'text1', 'text2', etc.).
+If used with --max, the number of names provided must be equal or lower than <n>.
+Cannot be used with --prefix.
+    --prefix <prefix>      Specify a prefix for the new columns created by the splits.
+By default, no prefix is used and new columns are named before the original column name ('text' column will be separated into 'text1', 'text2', etc.).
+                           Cannot be used with --into.
     --too-many <option>    Specify how to handle extra cells when the number of splitted cells exceeds --max, or
                            the number of provided names with --into.